Dei Hamo

-Sanerivi "Sani" Sagala (born 24 August 1974), better known by his stage name Dei Hamo, is a New Zealand hip hop artist, producer and director.
+Sanerivi "Sani" Sagala (born 24 August 1974), better known by his stage name Dei Hamo, is a New Zealand rapper, producer and director.

 Dei Hamo, which can be translated as "The Samoan", has won various awards for his chart-topping music and his first album First Edition, released in 2005.
-He lives in Mangere, Auckland.
+He lives in Māngere, Auckland.

 Background

 Dei Hamo's musical career spans more than 15 years.
 He was part of the Proud hip hop tour and has worked with some of New Zealand's top musicians and performers, including Boh Runga, Tha Feelstyle and DJ Sammy B. He has supported a number of international acts including The Black Eyed Peas and Busta Rhymes.

 Dei Hamo went to Aorere College, Papatoetoe in the late 1980s where he was first exposed to the hip hop genre.
 Hamo spent his days and nights perfecting his craft, later claiming to have written a song a day.

 Having a passion for film and directing, in 2010 he was asked by a close friend Amy Raumati (also known as Lady Sheeq) to direct a music video for her.
 Dei Hamo agreed and has since directed music videos for other artists.
 He directs the music videos under his real name, Sani Sagala, as he aims to write and direct movies in the near future.